polyminer1/rhminer/README.md

   -extrapayload         An extra payload to be added when submiting solution to local wallet.
   -apiport              Tcp port of the remote api.
                         Default port is 7111.
+                        Set to 0 to disable server.
+                        Port is read-only by default.
+See API.txt for more informations -apipw                Api password for non read-only (miner_restart, miner_reboot, control_gpu, ..).
+                        Default password is empty (read-only mode).
-                        Set to 0 to disable server -worktimeout          No new work timeout.
+                        Note: must match ethman password -worktimeout          No new work timeout.
 Default is 60 seconds -displayspeedtimeout  Display mining speeds every x seconds.
                         Default is 10